tendermint/budget/x/budget/spec/01_concepts.md

   - BeginBlock processing order is the following order

-      - mint module → budget module → d istribution module
+      - mint module → budget module → distribution module

   - Distribute ATOM inflation and transaction gas fees to different budget purposes

-    - ATOM inflation and gas fees are accumulated in `feeCollectorName` module account
+    - ATOM inflation and gas fees are accumulated in `FeeCollectorName` module account

     - Distribute budget amounts from `FeeCollectorName` module account to each budget pool module account